algbio/br-index-mems/README.md

-# br-index
+# br-index-mems

 ## News

 New features in this fork:

-- Support for finding maximal exact matches (MEMs) between a set of patterns and a text
+- Support for finding maximal exact matches (MEMs) between a set of query patterns and a text
+- Support for finding MEMS between a set of query patterns and an elastic founder graph

 ## About